 K12 versus Homeschooling

-In online, virtual school at home programs, many—like the K12 online school—are affiliated with public school programs.
+In online, virtual school at home programs, many—like the K12 online school or even some other accredited homeschool programs—are affiliated with public school programs.

 So, essentially your child is doing public school, just from home.

-This is why many virtual, “home school” programs are tuition free—they are associated with public school (which your taxes cover).
+This is why many virtual schools or online home school programs are tuition free—they are associated with public school (which taxes cover).

-This means that you must meet the same standards (and testing requirements) as public schools for your area.
+This means that you must meet the same standards (and testing requirements) as public schools for your area, be on the same schedule, and many other state and local school requirements.

 From the K12 website: